cristianprochnow/cristianprochnow/README.md

   Cristian Prochnow
 </h1>

-<strong align="center">Full Stack Developer and aspiring UI/UX Designer. <br /> Passionate about technology and the power it has to change people's lives.</strong>
+<strong align="center">Full Stack Developer and aspiring UI/UX Designer.</strong>
+<p align="center">Passionate about technology and the power it has to change people's lives.</p>

 <div align="center">